 Note: You can use one or more power words in your headline.
-But, make sure that they’re useful for the user and read naturally, so you don’t get a Google penalty.
-For example, Glen Long used 4 power words, in his latest post at Boost Blog Traffic.
+But, make sure that they’re useful for the user and read naturally, so you don’t get a Google penalty for “keyword-bombing”.

-Of course, there are people who use emotional words in the wrong way – to deceive and manipulate consumers – but that’s not what we’re trying to do here.
+Be warned, there are people who use emotional words in the wrong way – to deceive and manipulate consumers, or even create “clickbait”– that’s not what we’re trying to do here.

 Your purpose is to use power words in the right manner – to increase the conversion rate for your emails, blog posts, copy and adverts.
 Words have power, so use them wisely.

-Appealing to your customer’s emotions will increase your sales and social shares in a significant manner.
+Appealing to your customer’s emotions should increase your sales and social shares in a significant manner.

 Once you understand that, you’ll quit pushing sales messages to them all of the time.
-Focus on answering their questions.
+Instead, focus on answering their questions.
 Legit marketing is about building relationships, not chasing customers away.

 Your prospect’s brain is hard-wired to repel any message that’s not clear and realistic.
-But, as you begin to appeal to people emotionally, they’ll be more likely to trust you.
+However, as you begin to appeal to people emotionally, they’ll be more likely to trust you.